 Law firms need a credit card processor that does not allow chargebacks on trust accounts, and that does not take fees from trust accounts.
 Usually, this means using a credit card processor tailored specifically towards lawyers.

-A solution like LawPay or Clio Payments ensures that you have separate operating and trust accounts, and that processing fees are deducted from your operating account only.
+A solution like Clio Payments, powered by LawPay, ensures that you have separate operating and trust accounts, and that processing fees are deducted from your operating account only.
 You’ll never have to worry about an inadvertent ethics violation due to your choice of credit card processor.

-Note: Aside from trust accounting ethics, you’ll need to ensure your firm is compliant with the Payment Card Industry Data Security Standard (PCI DSS).
+Note: Aside from trust accounting ethics, you’ll need to ensure your firm is PCI Compliant.

 2. Look at pricing